Brief: We list out some funding platforms you can use to financially support open source projects.

 The complete process is transparent and everyone can track whoever is associated with Open Collective.
 The contributions are visible along with the unpaid expenses.
 There is also the option to contribute on a recurring basis.

-The fact that it is transparent and you know what you are contributing to, drives more accountability.
+The fact that it is transparent, and you know what you are contributing to, drives more accountability.
 Some common example of collective include hosting costs, community maintenance, travel expenses etc.

-Though Open Collective keeps 10% of all the transactions, it is still a nice way to get your expenses covered in the process of contributing towards an open source project.
+Though Open Collective keeps 10% of all the transactions, it is still a nice way to get your expenses covered in the process of contributing towards an open-source project.

-4. Open Source Grants
+Open Source Grants by Travis CI (Discontinued)

 In the end, I would also like to mention Patreon.
 This funding platform is not exclusive to open source but is focused on creators of all kinds.
 Some projects like elementary OS have created their accounts on Patreon so that you can support the project on a recurring basis.